Chelsoconn/170/application_HTTP.md

 * An *HTTP Request* consists of a *request line*, *headers*, and an optional *body*.

-  * An HTTP request is a text-based message sent from the client to the serve with the aim of accessing a resource on the server.
+  * An HTTP request is a text-based message sent from the client to the server with the aim of accessing a resource on the server.

   * Entering something into the browser address bar, clicking a link,  submitting a form, or any number of other "user interaction" with a  resources on the web can instigate the sending on an HTTP request.

   * **What is a `GET` request and how does it work?**

-    Found in method section of chrome developer tools.  **HTTP Request Method**.
+    **HTTP Request Method**.
 You can think of this as the verb that tells the server what action to perform on a resource.
 The two most common HTTP request methods you'll see are `GET` and `POST`.
 When you think about retrieving information, think `GET`, which is the most used HTTP request method.
-In the above diagram, you'll notice almost all of the requests use `GET` to retrieve the resources needed to display the web page.
+Almost all of the requests use `GET` to retrieve the resources needed to display the web page.

     - GET requests are used to retrieve a resource, and most links are GETs.
     - The response from a GET request can be anything, but if it's HTML and that HTML references other resources, your browser will automatically request those referenced resources.
 A pure HTTP tool will not.

   * **How is `GET` request initiated?**

-    retrieving data-`GET` requests are initiated by clicking a link or via the address bar of a browser.
+    Retrieving data-`GET` requests are initiated by clicking a link or via the address bar of a browser.
 When you type an address like `https://www.reddit.com` into the address bar of your browser, you're making a `GET` request.
-You're asking the web browser to go retrieve the resource at that address, which means we've been making `GET` requests throughout this book.
+You're asking the web browser to go retrieve the resource at that address.
 The same goes for interacting with links on web applications.
 The default behavior of a link is to issue a `GET` request to a URL.

 * An *HTTP Response* consists of a *status line*, optional *headers*, and an optional *body*.